How to Make Pickles – Refrigerator Method

 • Labels and a marker

-*the mandolin is only required if you wish to cut your cucumbers into sandwich style pickle slices.
-If you do use the mandolin be very careful as they are extremely sharp.
+*the mandoline is only required if you wish to cut your cucumbers into sandwich style pickle slices.
+If you do use the mandoline be very careful as they are extremely sharp.
 We always use the safety handle on it, and if required, a safety glove.

 Here are the ingredients required to make these pickles: